-Plus the nurse was rather pretty and seemed to be cool, calm and collected.
+So I find myself in an uncomfortable situation but the nurse was very nice and seemed to be cool, calm and collected.
 Giving me some hope that everything could turn out OK.
 Could I have been more wrong?
 I'll let you be the judge of that!!!
 The doctor informs me that he'll just cut it out, stitch it up and send the specimen off for a biopsy.
 I'm nodding my head thinking it's just a little spot, even a drunk could pull this off.

 A thin strip of gauze was placed over my eyes, but I could see through it fairly well and could certainly see out under it down by my nose.
 Doctor says he is going to numb things up a bit, I felt like saying that then we'd both be comfortably numb.
 Now he's leaning directly over me and the alcohol breath was so strong I could almost taste it.
 This guy has been drinking scotch and quite a lot of it.
 And Oh boy, here comes the needle.
 I can see it from the side and think that so long as he comes in from the side and holds it straight, he'll not miss.